Callum-Gilfedder/ReactBootstrapProject/my-app/README.md

 * Add check-out section where you can enter delivery details and card information.
 * Payment processing seems like over-kill for this kind of project?
 * Make sure the website is fully responsive.

+Recommandations taken from ChatGPT:
+To create a practice ecommerce book website as a front-end React application, the following features are typically required to make it roughly good enough to showcase your skills and potentially help you get a junior software development job:

+Product catalog: A feature that allows users to browse and search for books, view detailed information about each book, and add items to their shopping cart.
+This should be built using React components and should be able to efficiently update and re-render as the user interacts with the catalog.

+Shopping cart: A feature that allows users to view the items in their shopping cart, update the quantities of items, and proceed to checkout.
+This should also be built using React components and should be able to efficiently update and re-render as the user interacts with the cart.

+Checkout: A feature that allows users to enter their shipping and billing information, select a shipping method, and submit their order.
+This should also be built using React components and should be able to efficiently update and re-render as the user interacts with the checkout form.

+Payment processing: A feature that allows users to enter their payment information and process the payment for their order.
+This could be implemented as a payment gateway integration such as Stripe.

+Order management: A feature that allows admin to view, update, and manage orders placed on the website.
+This should be built using React components and should be able to efficiently update and re-render as the admin interacts with the order management.

+User authentication: A feature that allows users to register and login to the website, and provides secure authentication and authorization.
+This could be implemented using popular libraries such as Firebase Auth.

+Responsive design: A feature that allows the website to adapt to different screen sizes and provide an optimized user experience on all devices.
+This could be achieved by using React-Bootstrap or Material-UI for styling.

+Search Engine Optimization (SEO): A feature that allows the website to be easily discoverable on search engines such as Google.
+This could be achieved by using React-Helmet for managing the header meta tags and using React-Snap for creating static HTML files to be indexed by search engines.

+Accessibility: A feature that allows the website to be easily navigable and accessible to users with disabilities.
+This could be achieved by following the guidelines of WCAG 2.1 and using React-A11y library.

+Testing: A feature that allows the website to be thoroughly tested and debugged to ensure that it works correctly and is free of bugs.
+This could be achieved by using popular libraries such as Jest and Enzyme for testing React components.

+Please keep in mind that this is a basic list of features that are typically required for a React-based ecommerce book website, and there may be additional requirements depending on the specific requirements of the project.